LeoDoesThings/bwhud/README.md

 I will not take any resposibilty for any damage caused by this hud version.
 Downloading and Installing is the user's own action and risk.

+If you want to take an even bigger risk, you can try the alpha version by clicking [here](https://github.com/LeoDoesThings/bwhud-16-10/tree/alpha)

 #

 bwHUD comes with custom crosshairs.
 They may be found in the hudlayout.res file, simply change "visible" to "1", and "labeltext" to the corresponding symbol found in Crosshair.png